BIMSBbioinfo/Muthel_et_al_lin53_2019/README.md

 # Results

+./results.2019.05.09 folder points to the results obtained at the time of the publication of the study.

-./results folder contains two HTML reports.
+The folder contains two HTML reports:
 - `manuscript_analysis.html` contains the figures and tables as used for the manuscript using log2FoldChange threshold of 0.5 and FDR threshold of 0.05.
 - `manuscript_analysis.stricter_thresholds.html` contains the same analysis using stricter log2FoldChange (1) and FDR (0.001) thresholds.

+Other folders starting with `results` followed by a date correspond to reanalysis of the same input on different dates because of for instance bug fixes due to package updates.

 ## Required R packages for running the vignette

 ### CRAN packages

-> install.packages(c('ggplot2', 'ggfortify', 'VennDiagram', 'gProfileR', 'UpSetR', 'DT', 'reshape2', 'data.table', 'scales', 'corrplot'))
+> install.packages(c('ggplot2', 'ggfortify', 'VennDiagram', 'gprofiler2', 'UpSetR', 'DT', 'reshape2', 'data.table', 'scales', 'corrplot'))

 ### Bioconductor packages